Fiserv/Commerce-Hub/docs/Guides-Info/Taking-Payments.md

 Secondary Transaction reference value can be either

-- **transactionID :** Capture, Void or Refund can be initiated by using the `transactionID` of the previous primary transaction as a reference or
+- **transactionID :** Capture, Void or Refund can be initiated by using the `transactionID` of the previous primary transaction as a reference

+`transactionID` : Gateway transaction identifier returned in the parameter gatewayTransactionId from a charge transaction.

+**Sample Endpoint :** `/payments/v1/charges/{transactionId}/capture`

 - **orderID :** Capture, Void or Refund can be initiated by using the `orderID` of the previous primary transaction as a reference.

+`orderId` : Gateway transaction identifier returned in the parameter gatewayOrderId from a charge transaction.

+**Sample Endpoint :** `/payments/v1/charges/orders/{orderId}/capture`

 https://docs.fiserv.com/docs/payments/docs/2.%20Payment%20APIs/2.1.%20Taking%20Payments/ii.%20Taking%20Customer%20Payments/1.%20The-Payments-API.md